KadenMc/PreprocessingHTR/README.md

 # PreprocessingHTR

-This pre-processing system takes the image of a handwritten page and returns cleaned images of individual words.
+This pre-processing system takes an image of a handwritten page and returns cleaned images of individual words.
 One such application of this is that the word images can be fed into Handwritten Text Recognition (HTR) systems, which often accept individual words.

-This pre-processing prepares images for the [SimpleHTR](https://github.com/githubharald/SimpleHTR) system due to the way it prepares the final word images, however it is easily modifiable for other systems.
+This pre-processing specifically prepares images for the [SimpleHTR](https://github.com/githubharald/SimpleHTR) system, mostly due to the way it prepares the final word images.
+However, this pre-processing is easily applicable to other HTR systems.

 ![img](doc/w11.jpg)